shapediver/ViewerExamples/examples/showcase/README.md

 ### Showcase

-In our showcase we present examples that combine many features and create powerful applications with them.
+In our showcase examples we present the combination of many features and create powerful applications with them.